Austrasia: History

 After the death of the Frankish king Clovis I in 511, his four sons partitioned his kingdom amongst themselves, with Theuderic I receiving the lands that were to become Austrasia.
 Descended from Theuderic, a line of kings ruled Austrasia until 555, when it was united with the other Frankish kingdoms of Chlothar I, who inherited all the Frankish realms by 558.
 He redivided the Frankish territory amongst his four sons, but the four kingdoms coalesced into three on the death of Charibert I in 567: Austrasia under Sigebert I, Neustria under Chilperic I, and Burgundy under Guntram.
 These three kingdoms defined the political division of Francia until the rise of the Carolingians and even thereafter.

 From 567 to the death of Sigebert II in 613, Neustria and Austrasia fought each other almost constantly, with Burgundy playing the peacemaker between them.
-These struggles reached their climax in the wars between Brunhilda and Fredegund, queens respectively of Austrasia and Neustria.
+These struggles reached their climax in the wars between Brunhilda and Fredegund, queens, respectively, of Austrasia and Neustria.
 Finally, in 613, a rebellion by the nobility against Brunhilda saw her betrayed and handed over to her nephew and foe in Neustria, Chlothar II.
 Chlothar then took control of the other two kingdoms and set up a united Frankish kingdom with its capital in Paris.
 During this period the first majores domus or mayors of the palace appeared.
-These officials acted as mediators between king and people in each realm.
+These officials acted as mediators between the king and the people in each realm.
 The first Austrasian mayors came from the Pippinid family, which experienced a slow but steady ascent until it eventually displaced the Merovingians on the throne.